 The Greatest Leader is not necessarily the one who does the greatest things, but the leader who gets people to do the greatest things.

-During our lives and in our careers, we get to know leaders with a wide range of characteristics, either from close or from far distance.
+During our lives and in our careers, we get to know leaders with a wide range of characteristics, either from close or far distance.
 Although practical experience is a great teacher, leaders who inspire us from wide distance do often become more influential, and more significant, in our growth towards leadership excellence.
 This is especially true if you, as a continuously developing leader learn through observation, a developing and learning technique that can include anything possible for higher development, evolving, and learning.

 In some contexts, change management is referred to as something related to IT project management, process creation and development, but change leadership is a much wider context, and change leadership always puts either individuals, groups of people, teams, or complete organizations at the core, thus making it a people-centered approach.
 In its farthest reaching context and meaning, change leadership signifies the capability of thinking out of the box, seeing the problems, potentials, and solutions, stretching far beyond to what may be common day practice, and focusing upon creating completely new solutions.